apex/up/docs/06-commands.md

 ## Start

 Start development server.
 The development server runs the same proxy that is used in production for serving, so you can test a static site or application locally with the same feature-set.
-The `UP_STAGE` and `NODE_ENV` environment variables will are set to "development".
+The `UP_STAGE` and `NODE_ENV` environment variables will be set to "development".

 See [Stage Overrides](https://up.docs.apex.sh/#configuration.stage_overrides) for an example of overriding the proxy command per-stage, especially useful in development.